-The process of managing changes of configuration items across the institution falls under the oversight of the Change Manager.
+The process of managing configuration item changes across the institution falls under the oversight of the Change Manager.
 The Change Manager leads the Change Advisory Board (CAB), which meets weekly to review Normal Changes submitted for consideration and Emergency Changes that have taken place.

-Auburn's Change Management implementation leans heavily on ITIL best practices but also has been modified to consider the institution's concerns, consultation from peer institutions, direction from our administration, and feedback from our IT professionals.
-The Change Management process may continue to change and evolve over time.
+Auburn's Change Management implementation leans heavily on ITIL best practices but has been modified to consider the institution's concerns, consultation from peer institutions, direction from administration, and feedback from our IT professionals.
+The Change Management process may continue to evolve over time.